mattmaniak/pixufo/README.md

 3. Download SDL2 development libraries.
 [SDL2-devel-2.*.*-mingw.tar.gz](https://www.libsdl.org/download-2.0.php)
-Extract the SDL2-devel-2.*.*-mingw.tar.gz to SDL2-devel-2.*.*-mingw.tar and then to a normal directory.
-From extracted folder copy the "x86_64-w64-mingw32" from "SDL2-2.*.*" to the the game's folder.
+Extract the SDL2-devel-2.*.*-mingw.tar.gz to SDL2-devel-2.*.*-mingw.tar and
+then to a normal directory.
+If You have got 32-bit compiler, copy the "i686-w64-mingw32", otherwise (64-bit) copy the "x86_64-w64-mingw32" and paste it to Your's TDM-GCC installation directory.

 Asterisk sign is the placeholder for minor and patch version numbers.
-They can vary between.
+They can be vary between.

 4. Compile and run.
 ```
-cd [put_here_your_game_directory]
+cd [pixufo_directory]
 mingw32-make
 PixUfo.exe
 ```